ncphillips/truecoders.io/about.md

 date: 2017-09-04 15:00:00 +0000
 layout: collection-page
 display_title: Our Story
-subtitle: We are more than just a bootcamp
+subtitle: We are more than a bootcamp
 collection: team
 hero:
   image: "/uploads/hero-image-2.jpg"